Why I suck at investing

 That's not even the beginning of it.
 I have several accounts that I can't seem to consolidate.
 Support is terrible.
 I haven't found a sane community to converse with yet about it.

 Exchange Traded Fund (ETFs) contains stock I do not want to support

 For example UK centric "basket of stocks" Fundsmith invests in Microsoft

 Most high profile tech companies like Oracle, Microsoft et al, I do not want to support.

-Admittedly Microsoft's practices has spurred my to try Linux and get involved in the OSS community.
+Admittedly Microsoft's monopoly spurred me to try Linux and get involved in the OSS community.
 And now you want me to invest in them?
 No no no... that would go against my hard work, wouldn't it?!

 Don't want to support Corporates

 Corporate culture drives me to despair.
 I don't want to fund something I don't like.

 I would prefer to support a product or mission I believed in.
 Instead most IPO-ed companies appear detached from their users and employees.